garethjohnsdesign/earnstudios.com/_projects/ee.markdown

 title: EE
 position: 2
 client: EE
-excerpt: Inventor of the world’s first mobile network with YouTubers
+excerpt: The world’s first mobile network with YouTubers
-description: We created the EE Limited Edition SIMs project, which enabled influential YouTube ambassadors to create their own limited edition SIM experience for their fans.
 video: https://vimeo.com/125559691
 image: "/uploads/ee-01.jpg"
 is-carousel: false
 has-carousel-text: true
 is-selected: false
 images:
-- image: "/uploads/placeholder.jpg"
-  caption: Test
-- image: "/uploads/placeholder.jpg"
+- image: "/uploads/ee-02.jpg"
   caption:
-- image: "/uploads/placeholder.jpg"
+- image: "/uploads/ee-03.jpg"
   caption:
-- image: "/uploads/placeholder.jpg"
-  caption:
-- image: "/uploads/placeholder.jpg"
-  caption:
-- image: "/uploads/placeholder.jpg"
-  caption:
-- image: "/uploads/placeholder.jpg"
-  caption:
 quote: Smart, collaborative, focused
 cite: Spencer McHugh, Marketing Director, EE
 layout: page
 ---

-### Brief
-Drive sales of EE SIM cards amongst young, data hungry people.

-### Solution
-We created the EE Limited Edition project, which enabled influential YouTube ambassadors to create their own mobile network for their fans.
+The brief from EE was to drive the sales of EE SIM cards amongst data hungry people.
+Our solution was to create the EE Limited Editions project, which enabled influential YouTube ambassadors to create their own mobile network for their fans, with bespoke content and unique interaction.

-### Results
-Over 50,000 new customers in just 3 months and £millions in revenue for EE.
+The project garnered over 50,000 new customers in just 3 months and £millions in revenue for EE.